kevin218/Eureka/docs/source/ecf.rst

 time_axis
 '''''''''
 Optional.
-Determines whether the time axis in Figure 4101 is along the y-axis ('left') or the x-axis ('bottom').
-Defaults to 'left'.
+Determines whether the time axis in Figure 4101 is along the y-axis ('y') or the x-axis ('x').
+Defaults to 'y'.

 hide_plots
 ''''''''''